BC (British Columbia) Provincial Payroll Information

 Time with Employer There is no specified period to qualify for leave.

-Length of Leave Up to 27 weeks.
+Length of Leave Up to 27 weeks within a 52-week period.

 Paid No.